swither/Helios/.github/ISSUE_TEMPLATE/helios-bug-report.md

----
-name: Helios Bug report
-about: Create a report for problems with the Helios Project to help us improve
-title: ''
-labels: ''
-assignees: ''

----
+# HELP US TO HELP YOU
 If you are having problems installing / configuring / using a profile then you should use the support process for the provider of that profile.

 - [ ] I have read [Getting Help](https://github.com/HeliosVirtualCockpit/Helios/wiki/Get-Help)

 **Describe the Helios Issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, when it started to happen and any recent changes.

 **To Reproduce**
 Steps to reproduce the behaviour: